 I’ve been to Italy three times so far (yes, I’m a little obsessed) and I’ve rented a car every time.
 I was initially intimidated by the idea of driving in Italy but it ended up being mostly easy.
-I definitely had some hiccups along the way and this list captures the advice I wish I had before renting a car in Italy.
+I definitely had some hiccups along the way – I wish I had some tips for driving in Italy before I went.
 Don’t make the same mistakes I’ve made!

 I’ve broken this post up into four major sections: (1) commonly asked questions before driving in Italy, (2) practicalities when renting a car, (3) advice once you’re on the road, and (4) the four MOST important pieces of advice when driving in Italy.
 If you read nothing else, read section 3!

 Commonly Asked Questions